 Filled with the Holy Spirit, Pastor Wayne studies and shares the Holy Bible both in word and in deed.
 He makes sure people know he is fallible but striving to be the best he can be with the help of the Holy Spirit.
 His heart is full of God's love and he wants to share it with as many people as he possibly can.
 (Come, listen, and follow the leading of the Holy Spirit.)

 Pastor Wayne's greatest concern during his treatments was that The Gospel of Jesus Christ must still be shared with our community even if he was unable to do so himself.
 Our head Deacon, Jeff LaLiberte, did a wonderful job of stepping in to Pastor Wayne's shoes and the ministries of Bristol Baptist continued with very little problems.
-This too was a blessing for not only Pastor Wayne but for Bristol Baptist and the entire Christian community as well because through this experience Jeff has felt the call of God to enter into ministry, and he has been preparing to be a pastor, and has shared the Gospel through pulpit supply to area churches.
+This too was a blessing for not only Pastor Wayne but for Bristol Baptist and the entire Christian community as well because through this experience Jeff has felt the call of God to enter into ministry, and he is now to Pastor of a local Church.

 The Bristol Baptist Church family showed the love of Christ to Pastor Wayne and his family during this time period by making sure there was someone that would be able to drive him to his cancer treatments each and every day as Devona has a vision problem and can not see well enough to drive.
 Not only did the Bristol Baptist Church family show Christ's love, but so did the ABCVNH denomination.
 They were more than willing to not only pray, but to send people to help Jeff with the task of sharing Christ on Sunday mornings, and with financial support.

 Pastor Wayne is also very grateful for his family that also took turns driving him to his treatments.

 The only thing that really bothered him was that even though he had perfect teeth they all had to be pulled due to the affects of the radiation treatments.